fstnetwork/module-api/API_Reference/Wallet/getTransferHistory.md

-# Get Smart Token Holders
+# Get Transfer History
-You are able to fetch all your Smart Voucher balance via this API.
+You are able to fetch all your transfer history via this API.

 ## GraphQL API